Counseling for Psychosis

 Medications are very helpful with psychosis because the symptoms can severely limit everyday functioning.
 The illness may cause withdrawal from family and support systems, loss of jobs and housing, and use of substances to cope.
 Despite popular opinion, people experiencing psychosis are not necessarily dangerous.
 They are more likely to hurt themselves than hurt someone else.
 But the risk for suicide or self-harm is high, so seek treatment as soon as these symptoms are noticed.

 Consult a psychiatrist when you think you or are loved one is experiencing a psychotic disorder.
 Know that you are not alone, that treatment is available, and that the condition can stabilize.
 Therapists can help families initiate, maintain, and modify treatment for their loved ones.
 Integrated care is especially important with these disorders because medical intervention is almost always needed.
-Psychotherapy with the client experiencing psychosis is helpful only when their symptoms are stabilized and they are not at risk of harming themselves or others.
+Psychotherapy with the client experiencing psychosis is helpful only when their symptoms are stabilized, they feel connected to reality, and they are not at risk of harming themselves or others.

 More information about these disorders can be found through the American Psychiatric Association.